“There is a sacred quality to words. They are not information but revelation.” – Eugene Peterson

 Not Alone:Stories of Living with Depression, Civitas Press, 2011;

 Finding Church: Stories of Leaving, Switching and Reforming, Civitas Press, 2012;

 Not Afraid: Stories of Confronting Fear, Civitas Press, 2013;

 My blog is quiet even contemplative.
-Sometimes I wonder if my readers are really there, but I know you are there because you send me many private messages of similar experiences and appreciation for my writing and more than 1,500 people get my email notifications when I write.
-I’m so thankful for my readers over the six years of the life of this blog.
+I know you are reading, because you send me many private messages of similar experiences and appreciation for my writing and more than 1,500 people get my email notifications when I write.
+I’m so thankful for my readers over the many years of the life of this blog.
 You will not find controversy to generate traffic, only words that push people to think differently about faith and disbelief, mental illness, addiction, and motherhood.